+Phillips curve has a curve

+when churn is highest

+The role of churn

-The answer may lie in churn (the amount people change from job to job) Perhaps the most striking thing about the current labour market is the rate at which people are changing job.
+The answer may lie in churn (the amount people change from job to job)

+Perhaps the most striking thing about the current labour market is the rate at which people are changing job.
 These people often do not become unemployed and then employed again.
 They merely move from employer to employer and from role to role.
 It doesn't therefore affect unemployment or total employment numbers.
-Using US data for "quits", i.e. those voluntarily leaving their job but not retiring, as a proxy for churn, we can see that the Phillips curve has a curve when churn is highest.
+Using US data for "quits", ie those voluntarily leaving their job but not retiring, as a proxy for churn, we can see that the Phillips curve has a curve when churn is highest.
 UK data for job "switchers" show a similar pattern.
-Anecdotal evidence from staffing companies suggests elevated churn and elevated pay rises for job There is high demand for labour relative to the available labour pool switchers.
-To what extent this is a structural change and how much a passing post-pandemic effect will be key.
+Anecdotal evidence from staffing companies suggests elevated churn and elevated pay rises for job switchers.
+The extent to which this is a structural change and how much a passing post-pandemic effect will be key.